 Where can I learn how to keep bees?

-- Hands-on informal training sessions with our bees at Tal y Cafn, April to August, usually every third Saturday afternoon, led by experienced members of Conwy BKA.
+- Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Saturday afternoon, once a month, led by experienced members of Conwy BKA.
 Protective clothing available for newcomers.

 - Conwy BKA evening meetings with guest speakers, at Craig y Don Community Centre, September to April, usually second Tuesday of the month.

-- Visit the new National Beekeeping Centre Wales at Bodnant Welsh Food in the Conwy Valley, opening in May 2012.
+- Visit the new National Beekeeping Centre Wales at Bodnant Welsh Food in the Conwy Valley.

 Support for new beekeepers

-- We encourage new beekeepers to attend the apiary meetings at Tal y Cafn, until they are confident working with bees.
-We do not want new beekeepers to struggle alone with their bees, and then to lose interest.
+- Evening courses or weekend courses are just the first step to becoming a beekeeper.
+We urge new members to attend the apiary meetings at Tal y Cafn, until they are confident working with bees.
+We do not want you to struggle alone with your bees, and then to lose interest.

 - Mentoring.
-We have over 140 members, and we can put you in touch with your nearest beekeeper.
+We have about 150 members, and we can put you in touch with your nearest beekeeper.

 - Local libraries, especially Colwyn Bay, have a good selection of bee books, classification 638.1.